farishaddad/Knowledge-Mining-using-Cognitive-Search/05-Lab-1-Text-Skills.md

 * Execute requests and review results
 * Reset the index and indexers for further development

 Output is a full text searchable index on Azure Search.

-You can enhance the index with other standard capabilities, such as [synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms), [scoring profiles](https://docs.microsoft.com/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [analyzers](https://docs.microsoft.com/en-us/rest/api/searchservice/custom-analyzers-in-azure-search), and [filters](https://docs.microsoft.com/en-us/azure/search/search-filters).
+>TIP for Later: You can enhance the index with other standard capabilities, such as [synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms), [scoring profiles](https://docs.microsoft.com/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [analyzers](https://docs.microsoft.com/en-us/rest/api/searchservice/custom-analyzers-in-azure-search), and [filters](https://docs.microsoft.com/en-us/azure/search/search-filters).

 ## Step 1 - Create a data source